Loweredgames/Skyblock-Classic-Edition/README.md

 # Story:

-_Steve/Alex wake up on an unknown island, inside a chest it says..._
+_Steve and Alex wake up on an unknown island, inside a chest it says..._

 # Feature: